-Jazz guitars are about as idiosyncratic and multifaceted as their genre namesake, so discussing the 'best' jazz guitar is always going to be a contentious.
+Jazz guitars are every bit as idiosyncratic and multifaceted as their genre namesake, so trying to decide which the 'best' jazz guitar is is always going to be a contentious matter.

 Here, we've gathered a selection of instruments that we feel offer a useful cross-section of the off-the-shelf models from a variety of brands.

 From big bodied guitars, to archtops and classic semi-hollows at a range of price points, these have all been vetted and approved by our eagle-eared reviews team, and should deliver years of top service, whether you play traditional, fusion or more contemporary forms of jazz.

 Launch price: $710/£519 | Body: Flamed Maple top/back/sides | Neck: Mahogany/Maple | Scale: 628mm/24.7" | Fingerboard: Rosewood | Frets: 20 | Pickups: Super 58 | Controls: 2 x Volume, 2x tone, 3-way pickup selector | Hardware: Antique Gold | Left-handed: No | Finish: Dark Amber Low Gloss